LuposX/Jump-n-Run-with-java/README.md

 # Jump'n Run.
 This is a 2d jump'n Run Game.
 I programmed it with java and the libaries: slick2d and lwjgl.
-There are no textures in this game because the original textures had copyright on them.
+There are no textures in this game because the original textures have copyright on them.

 # Building
 If you want to build the game you need to include additional libaries: